Chronic fatigue syndrome

 Before your appointment, you may want to write a list that includes:

 - Your signs and symptoms.
 Be thorough.
-While fatigue may be affecting you most, other symptoms — such as memory problems or headache — also are important to share with your doctor.
+While fatigue may be affecting you most, other symptoms — such as memory problems or headaches — also are important to share.

 - Key personal information.
 Recent changes or major stressors in your life can play a very real role in your physical well-being.

-- Questions to as your doctor.
-Creating your list of questions in advance can help you make the most of your time with your doctor.
+- Questions to ask your health care team.
+Creating your list of questions in advance can help you make the most of your time during your appointment.

-For chronic fatigue syndrome, some basic questions to ask your doctor include:
+For chronic fatigue syndrome, some basic questions to ask your health care team include:

 - What are the possible causes of my symptoms or condition?